NateEag/how-i-code/content/dates-and-times.rst

 Not all software needs this behavior across history, but it cannot be introduced after the fact, so think about it up front.

-Some programs need to reliably compute the amount of time that has passed between two events (for instance, audio synthesis programs).
-Do not use wall clock time to do this, because `wall clock time changes unpredictably`_ on most systems, and your program likely does not care what perceived time the events were, just how far apart they were.
-Find your platform's `monotonic clock`_ and use that.

 ..
 TODO Simplify this paragraph.